sorxrob/svelte-monetization/README.md

 # svelte-monetization

-> Web Monetization API plugin implemented for use with Svelte.
+> A minimal and lightweight wrapper for the Web Monetization API.

 ## Installation